-Driver, 18, arrested after 45-year-old skateboarder run over, killed in Vancouver
+Driver, 18, arrested after skateboarder run over, killed

 Officers interviewed Jones and arrested him.

-Vancouver police spokeswoman Kim Kapp said she hadn’t heard anything about the two men having known each other.
+Vancouver Police spokeswoman Kim Kapp said she hadn’t heard anything about the two men having known each other previously.
 She said as far as she knows, Jones remained at or near the scene after he hit the man.